regoclint/prac/Notes.md

         A connected component may or may not have a cycle in a directed graph, hence topo sort is used.
     - In union find, can keep -ve as parent marker and count as number of children if ever needed
     - topological sort requires acyclic and directed graph
-    - Tree is a graph if
+    - Graph is a tree if
         - number of edges exactly = nodes - 1
         - no cycles
 Subsequence is not contguous, substring is